Carlos Balá: Biography

 On 22 September 2022, he died at the age of ninety-seven, after being admitted to the Güemes Sanatorium, located in the neighborhood of Palermo, after suffering a bout of hypotension.

 Career

 Early career

-Balá made his professional debut in 1955, being hired by Délfor Dicásolo to be part of the team of La revista dislocada, a successful comedy show broadcast on Radio Splendid that was considered a birthplace of artists.
+Balá made his professional debut in 1955, being hired by Délfor Dicásolo to be part of the team of La revista dislocada, a successful variety show broadcast on Radio Splendid that was considered a birthplace of artists.

 After a disagreement with Dicásolo in 1958, Balá left the program and formed a comedy trio with Jorge Marchesini and Alberto Locati starring in Los tres..., on Radio El Mundo, along with announcer Antonio Carrizo.
 The trio became very popular and participated in El show de Andy Russell.
 Then they starred in ¡Qué plato!, and were together until 1960.
 Later, each one started their own career individually.
 Balá managed to establish himself solidly in the show.